-For example, if you mapped several aliases for signing OAuth 2.0 client-based tokens, new tokens are signed with the active secret, and incoming tokens are verified against both the active and the non-active secrets.
+AM uses active secrets for signature generation, encryption, verification, and decryption.
+AM uses non-active secrets for signature verification and decryption.
+For example, if you map several aliases for signing OAuth 2.0 client-side tokens, new tokens are signed with the active secret, and incoming tokens are verified against both the active and the nonactive secrets.